Read This First

 Prompt 4: Elaborate on study sampling and provide helpful examples.

-The section turns on Probability Sampling, Non-probability Sampling, and Selecting the Right Participants.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Probability Sampling, Non-probability Sampling, and Selecting the Right Participants in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Probability Sampling distinct from Non-probability Sampling.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Probability Sampling distinct from Non-probability Sampling.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 In this method, every member of the population has an equal chance of being selected.
 For example, if a researcher wants to study the eating habits of high school students in a city, they could assign a number to every student and use a random number generator to select the participants.